 2. The rubber sole is thick and durable, providing glorious underfoot protection and slip resistance

-3. These slippers are extremely versatile and will be used indoors and outdoors
+3. These slippers are highly versatile and will be used indoors and outdoors

-2. Bootie of Best Slippers for Neuropathy for Man & Women
+2. Bootie of Best Slippers for Neuropathy for Men & Women

-The Glerups GR can be winter-style bootees slippers that are available in several androgynous color choices.
+The Glerups GR can be winter-style bootee slippers in several androgynous colour choices.

 1. The higher consists of wool and felt materials with a soft and heat interior lining